English White Terrier

 The English White Terrier (also known as the White English Terrier) is an extinct breed of dog.
-The English White Terrier is the failed show ring name of a pricked-ear version of the white fox-working terriers that have existed in Great Britain since the late 18th century.
+"English White Terrier" is the failed show ring name of a pricked-ear form of the white fox-working terriers that have existed in Great Britain since the late 18th century.

-The name "English White Terrier" was invented and embraced in the early 1860s by a handful of breeders anxious to create a new breed from a prick-eared version of the small white working terriers that were later developed into the Fox Terrier, the Jack Russell Terrier, the Sealyham Terrier and later, in the United States, the Boston Terrier and the Rat Terrier.
+The name was invented and embraced in the early 1860s by a handful of breeders anxious to create a new breed from a prick-eared version of the small white working terriers that were later developed into the Fox Terrier, the Jack Russell Terrier, the Sealyham Terrier and later, in the United States, the Boston Terrier and the Rat Terrier.
 In the end, however, the Kennel Club hierarchy decided the "English White Terrier" was a distinction without a difference, while the dog's genetic problems made it unpopular with the public.
-Within 30 years of appearing on the Kennel Club scene, the English White Terrier had slipped into extinction However, studies show that during the (British Raj of 1858 - 1947) British soldiers brought the "English White Terrier" with them into India, and they still exist under the name of "GULL TER" or "WHITE TERRIER" but in Britain, It was, however, crossbred with the Old English Bulldog giving rise to the Boston Terrier and Bull Terrier.
+Within 30 years of appearing on the Kennel Club scene, the English White Terrier had slipped into extinction.
+However, in Britain it was crossbred with the Old English Bulldog to give rise to the Boston Terrier and Bull and Terriers.